chef/chef-workstation/docs-chef-io/content/workstation/config_rb_optional_settings.md

 `knife[:purge]`

 : Entirely remove a cookbook (or cookbook version) from the Chef Infra Server.
-Use this action carefully because only one copy of any single file is stored on the Chef Infra Server.
+Use this action with care, because only one copy of any single file is stored on the Chef Infra Server.
 Consequently, purging a cookbook disables any other cookbook that references one or more files from the cookbook that has been purged.

 `knife[:query]`